0xRyuzak1/0xRyuzak1.github.io/_posts/2023-12-05-htb-cybermonday.md

 #### **Nginx off by slash**

 I always love to run few scanner and fuzzing tools in the background while doing manual testing.
-One of those tools is `Nuceli` i run it in the background to check for any exposed config files and i found that the nginx confiueration is vuerlanble to nginx `off-by-slash`.
+One of those tools is `Nuceli` i run it in the background to check for any exposed config files and i found that the nginx configuration is vulnerable to nginx `off-by-slash`.

 ```console
 (kali㉿kali)-[~]$ echo http://cybermonday.htb|~/go/bin/nuclei -t ~/nuclei-templates/http/exposures/configs/ -silent
 [git-config-nginxoffbyslash] [http] [medium] http://cybermonday.htb/assets../.git/config
 ```

-Nginx `off-by-slash` is happend when a Nginx directive does not end with a slash, it is possible to traverse one step up.
+Nginx `off-by-slash` is happened when a Nginx directive does not end with a slash, it is possible to traverse one step up.

 **Example OffBySlash**